For much of the past ten years, startup culture has been driven by a pretty simple logic:

 did not necessarily translate into sustainable economics.

-One investor summarised the market shift bluntly:
+One investor summed up the market turn bluntly:

 “The ecosystem spent years confusing growth with health.”